markpbaggett/bootstraptypeahead/README.md

-# Example Typeahead with Twitter Bootstrap
+# Example "Type-ahead"" with Twitter Bootstrap

 ---

-an example of a typeahead using twitter bootstrap, jquery, ajax, sql, and php
+An example of a typeahead using twitter bootstrap, jquery, ajax, sql, and php